brandenbonaby/NBA-Talk-Public/README.md

 Instruction's below are for how to run the website locally.
 But As of now Aug - 2020 the website is up and running.

+Here is a link for the architectural documentation I created for the website. https://drive.google.com/file/d/1l3ZlZnSpUjGM8ejPW13N6t33S5HAzdhZ/view?usp=sharing

 The application is written in Node Js (v14.6.0) using es6 functionalities.
 So most likely to run it you will need to add  "type": "module" to your package.json file and use node version 12 or above.
 Should you choose not to use the package.json file provided.

 Required Node dependencies to be installed with npm: